seancmonahan/dactyl-chimera-keyboard/docs/index.md

 When you first open Dactyl Chimera in FreeCAD, you should see something like this.

 Like a lot of software, the trickiest step is figuring out which button is the most important.
-In FreeCAD, that's the "Workbench" dropdown list: (it might be in a different location and a different for you)
+In FreeCAD, that's the "Workbench" dropdown list: (it might be in a different location and a different color for you)

 ![image](https://user-images.githubusercontent.com/38160450/138741323-3e677a1e-5984-4150-b918-8e67fb78d1a6.png)